AugustWahlberg/Portfolio/README.md

 **My personal portfolio website**

 ## Description
 This is my portfolio site for my first year as a frontend developer.
 As per now the portfolio display my first four website, but will constantly be updated.
+The illustration on the site is own made.
+It represents me as a person - a calm and collected person who gets inspired by sensations.

 ## Built With
 * HTML